-And… if we are being totally honest, most times I’m not even aware that I’m using a “tone” until Brandon gets frustrated and the same thing goes both ways.
-The perfect example of this is when Brandon and I are talking and he says “What”.
+And… if we are being totally honest, most times I’m not even aware that I’m using a “tone” until Brandon gets frustrated.
+The same thing goes both ways.
+The perfect example of this is when Brandon and I are talking and he asks “What?”.
 To me his “what” sounds like nails on a chalk board my darling.
-In his defense, from years of being a musician, his hearing is a little tainted and he genuinely can’t hear what I said.
+In his defense, from years being a musician, his hearing is a little tainted and he genuinely can’t hear what I said.
 So his “what” is because he really wants to hear me.
 However I tend to take it as, I’m not listening to you or that I’m questioning your judgement and thought.
 I base this all on the tone of his voice.

 You would think that after 9 years of marriage I would know his true intent but it still gets me almost every time.

-I often miss interpret that as if he was having those emotions and feelings towards me.
+I often misinterpret that as if he was having those emotions and feelings towards me.
 I am totally guilty of not using empathy.

-Events in my past have also led me down the path of, he is frustrated with me, he is not listening to me or he is judging me.
+Events in my past have also led me down the path of thinking he is frustrated with me, not listening to me or he is judging me.
 No fault of Brandon’s, this wound happened years before we ever met.
-Unfortunately, as I was growing up my parents divorced due to all their arguing and disagreements so at a very young age I was watching and learning, from 2 people who were arguing all the time, how to communicate with your tone of voice.
+Unfortunately, as I was growing up my parents divorced due to all their arguing and disagreements.
+At a very young age I was watching and learning, from 2 people who were arguing all the time, how to communicate with the tone of our voice.
 Obviously it was not a good lesson.
-But we all have struggles to overcome and crosses to cary.
-Over the years I have relearn how to interpret tone of voice, how to control my own tone of voice with mindfulness and how to have empathy for someone else’s tone of voice.
+But we all have struggles to overcome and crosses to carry.
+Over the years I have relearned how to interpret tone of voice, how to control my own tone of voice with mindfulness and how to have empathy for someone else’s tone of voice.

-I know empathy and tone of voice sound weird in the same sentence but I have found it to be so important.
-Many things contribute to a persons tone of voice like their geography (move from the north to the south and that will make totally sense – trust me), age and culture.
-When someones tone of voice does not match what we think it should be, crazy can unleash, even if we had a “perfect past”.
+I know empathy and tone of voice sound weird in the same sentence however I have found it to be so important.
+Many things contribute to a person’s tone of voice like their geography (move from the North to the South and that will make totally sense – trust me), age and culture.
+When someone’s tone of voice does not match what we think it should be, crazy can unleash, even if we had a “perfect past”.
 I have to stop and ask myself, did I take in account that their tone of voice may not even be close to how I interpreted it before I let the crazy run wild?

 That is where empathy comes in, the beautiful ability to understand and share the feelings of another.
 Over the last 9 years of our marriage we have learned that…

-Tone of voice can totally effect our romantic notions of happily ever after.
+Tone of our voice can totally affect our romantic notions of happily ever after.

 5 TIPS FOR BETTER VOICE CONTROL AND VOICE INTERPRETATION